 In February 2018, FASB issued ASU No. 2018-02, Income Statement - Reporting comprehensive Income.
 The new standard provides companies with an option to reclassify stranded tax effects resulting from enactment of the Tax Cuts and Jobs Act, or TCJA, from accumulated other comprehensive income to retained earnings.
-The guidance will be effective for the

-Table of Contents

-QUICKLOGIC CORPORATION
+The guidance will be effective for the Company beginning in the first quarter of 2019 with early adoption permitted, and would be applied either in the period of adoption or retrospectively to each period (or periods) in which the effect of the change in the tax rate as a result of TCJA is recognized.
+The Company does not expect the adoption of this ASU to have a material impact on its results of operations, financial position and cash flows.

 NOTES TO UNAUDITED CONDENSED CONSOLIDATED FINANCIAL STATEMENTS -- (Continued)